alphagov/elasticsearch-migration-helpers/README.md

 Uses example indicies and doc types from the GOV.UK Search API: https://github.com/alphagov/rummager/tree/master/config/schema/indexes

+### Backup and restore for ES5

+Run with:

+    (venv)$ python scripts/backup_and_restore.py [--backup] [--restore]

+A work-in-progress script that uses Elasticsearch's built-in snapshot feature to save backups to an ES data folder.

 ## Setting up local Elasticsearch instances

 If you want to test the scripts locally, you'll need an ES2 and and ES5 instance.